-RELATIVES of the Chennai 6 will stage a peaceful protest outside the Indian High Commission in London this Friday (June 16th) – and are urging members of the public to join them.
+RELATIVES of the Chennai Six will stage a peaceful protest outside the Indian High Commission in London this Friday (June 16th) – and are urging members of the public to join them.

-The six ex-servicemen were held in October 2013 while working as security guards on the American-owned, anti-piracy vessel, the MV Seaman Guard Ohio.
+The Chennai six are six ex-servicemen who were held in October 2013 while working as security guards on the American-owned, anti-piracy vessel, the MV Seaman Guard Ohio.

 They entered Indian waters to refuel but the local authorities accused them of not having the correct permits to carry firearms despite their paperwork, which had been issued by the UK’s Department for Business, Innovation & Skills (BIS), being in order.

-A judge ignored their pleas of innocence and in January 2016 sentenced them to five years in jail.
+A judge ignored their pleas of innocence and in January 2016 sentenced the Chennai Six to five years in jail.

 A judge has been considering an appeal for 200 days now but families, friends and supporters will this Friday be calling on the British and Indian authorities to not forget the men and to press for a verdict on their appeal.